isikyus/defenders-of-kathrakopolis/README.md

 An 8th-level cleric would only have access to four of their normal 8 domain spells.

-Alternatively, a cleric can miss out on a domain spell and take an extra spell from the normal cleric list instead (possibly meaning they can't use the domain slot).
+As a special cleric-only option, a cleric can instead take an extra spell from the normal cleric list (so they get a Cleric spell every level).
+However, doing this may mean you can't use their domain slot (except for metamagic).

 **Wizards**, being uniquely versatile, can pick any spell from their chosen school as a bonus spell.